FIBERTEK IV – FIBRE CERTIFICATION ADAPTERS FOR THE LANTEK IV-S

 - Complies with TIA/ISO/IEC

-FiberTEK IV adapters are used with LanTEK IV for fast and simple certification of high bandwidth single-mode and multimode fibre optic cabling including support for encircled flux testing (optional).
+FiberTEK IV adapters are used with LanTEK IV-S for fast and simple certification of high bandwidth single-mode and multimode fiber optic cabling including support for encircled flux testing (optional).

-To pinpoint fibre cabling faults every FiberTEK IV adapter includes a built-in visible light source to help you visually pinpoint faults and locate fibre ports.
+To pinpoint fiber cabling faults every FiberTEK IV adapter includes a built-in visible light source to help you visually pinpoint faults and locate fiber ports.

 FiberTEK IV provides optical loss (dB) measurements meeting Tier 1 certification requirements.